 During the surgery, the cardiac surgeon makes an incision (cut) in the chest to reach the ASD.
 He or she then repairs the defect with a special patch that covers the hole.
 Your child is placed on a heart-lung bypass machine so that the heart can be opened to do the surgery.

 The outlook for children after ASD surgery is excellent.
-On average, children spend 3 to 4 days in the hospital before going home.
+On an average, children spend 3 to 4 days in the hospital before going home.
 Complications, such as bleeding and infection, from ASD surgery are very rare.

 Some children may develop inflammation of the outer lining of the heart, a condition called pericarditis (PER-i-kar-DI-tis).
 This causes fluid to collect around the heart in the weeks after surgery.
-This complication of heart surgery usually resolves with medicine.
+This complication of a heart surgery usually resolves with medicine.

 While in the hospital, your child will be given medicines as needed to reduce pain or anxiety.
 The doctors and nurses at the hospital will teach you how to care for your child at home.